SUBTOTAL Formula in Excel (Table of Contents)

 After applying the SUBTOTAL Formula, the result is shown below.

 Hide a few rows; now observe the changes in the average.
 The average with function number 1 remains the same as still; it also considers the hidden quantity.
 The average with function number 101 changed because it ignores the manually hidden data.
-Like this, you can try the rest of the function numbers and check the functionality of each as the basic concept is the same; they also will work in the same way.
+Like this, you can try the rest of the function numbers and check each functionality as the basic concept is the same; they also will work in the same way.

 Example #3